Drizzle Adapter

 The DataFn CLI generates Drizzle schema files from your DataFn schema:

-datafn codegen drizzle --schema ./schema.ts --output ./drizzle-schema.tsThis produces a Drizzle-compatible schema with:
+datafn generate --adapter drizzle --database postgres --schema ./schema.datafn.ts --output ./This produces a Drizzle-compatible schema with:

 - Table definitions for each resource.